 Segmenting citrus is the best way to remove the fruit from the pith and membranes, so it’s ready to toss in salads and other dishes.
 Use a sharp knife to cut a thick slice off the top and the bottom of the fruit, exposing the pulp.
 Hold the fruit upright and slice off the peel in thick strips, cutting around the contours of the fruit.
 Hold the peeled fruit over a bowl.
 Using the knife, carefully cut between the fruit and membrane on either side of each segment to free it, letting it drop into the bowl with the juices.
 Discard any seeds.
 Here’s your toolkit:

-- Chef’n Citrus Juicer for extracting every drop of juice from halved citrus fruits, using an inverted press
+- A Chef’n Citrus Juicer for extracting every drop of juice from halved citrus fruits.

-- Microplane Rasp Grater to quickly zest into tiny pieces
+- The Microplane Rasp Grater to quickly zest into tiny pieces.

-- Citrus Zester for creating tiny pith-free strips of citrus peel
+- A citrus zester for creating tiny pith-free strips of citrus peel.

-- Kai Citrus Knife, with its serrated blade, to cut quickly through the tough rind of citrus fruits and segment them
+- Our Kai Citrus Knife, with its serrated blade, to cut quickly through the tough rind of citrus fruits and segment them.

 See some of our favorite ways to use citrus — raw, cooked, baked and preserved.

-This unexpected combination of soft goat cheese and kumquats is delightful; the slightly tangy goat cheese pairs wonderfully with the bright, juicy citrus fruit.
+This unexpected combination of soft ricotta cheese and tangerine marmalade is delightful; the creamy, soft ricotta cheese pairs wonderfully with punchy, sweet citrus preserves.

 The colors of this salad are dramatic: deep burgundy leaves, orange citrus, white shallot slices and toasty brown nuts.
 You can use any variety of orange—navels, blood oranges or rosy Cara Caras are all equally delicious.